ultravideo/rtp-benchmarks/README.md

 ```
 ./network.pl \
    --role receiver \
-   --address 127.0.0.1 \
+   --address <local address> \
    --port 9000 \
    --psize 1458 \
 ```

-Only role and address for sender are required parameters, others have default values.
+You must at least specify the `--role` for both ends and the sender also requires `--address` parameter for the destination address.
+Other parameters have default values.

 ## Phase 2: Creating the test file

-Currently, the benchmark has been hardcoded to use a file with specific resolution (3840x2160) and amount of frames.
-You can get the designated raw YUV420 file with the following command:
+Since the type of content has only a small impact on the RTP performance, the benchmark has been hardcoded to use a file with specific resolution (3840x2160) and amount of frames.
+You can get a suitable raw YUV420 file with the following command:

 ```
 curl http://ultravideo.fi/video/Beauty_3840x2160_120fps_420_8bit_YUV_RAW.7z --output Beauty_4K.yuv.7z
 7za e Beauty_4K.yuv.7z
 ```

-In order to run the benchmarking, a specially formatted file is needed.
-The test file can be created by `create.pl` script:
+In order to run the benchmarking, an encoded HEVC file as well as a support file are needed.
+The support file follows has the same name and a slightly different extension and it contains the sizes of the chunks in the encoded file.
+You can get both with `create.pl` script:

 ```
 ./create.pl \